-Built in 1968, by St. Louis Ship of St. Louis, Missouri (hull #2535) as the Marjorie McAllister for McAllister Towing of New York, New York.
+Built in 1968, by St. Louis Ship of St. Louis, Missouri (hull #2535) as the Marjorie McAllister for the McAllister Brothers Towing Company of New York, New York.

 In 1983, she was acquired by the Eklof Marine Corporation of Staten Island, New York.
 Where she was renamed as the Thor.

-In 1999, she was reacquired by McAllister Towing and Transportation of New York, New York.
+In 1999, the tug was acquired by the McAllister Towing and Transportation Company of New York, New York.
 Where she was renamed as the Mary L. McAllister.

 The tug's capacities are 97,550 gallons of fuel oil, 950 gallons of lube oil, and 3,000 gallons of potable water.

 Her towing gear consists of a single drum equipped 2,000(ft) of 2(in) towing wire.